../ | ||

 I build a custom Ada/C/C++/Fortran/Go/Modula-2 GCC cross-toolchain for each MuntsOS platform family.
 Each GCC cross-toolchain requires a number of additional software component libraries, which are packaged and distributed separately but installed into the same directory tree as the parent cross-toolchain.
 I also build Free Pascal cross-compilers.
 Each of these rely on the libraries contained in the corresponding GCC cross-toolchain package.

-Cross-toolchain packages built for Debian Linux (x86-64 and ARM64) development host computers are available at either:
+Cross-toolchain packages containing GCC 14.2.0, including support for Ada 2022, and built for Debian Linux (x86-64 and ARM64) development host computers are available at either:

 Please note that the other MuntsOS library crates in Alire (e.g. muntsos_beaglebone) are unusable due to breaking changes in alr 2.0.
 Unfortunately, Alire project policies prohibit removing obsolete crates, so muntsos_beaglebone et al remain in the repository as broken and abandoned orphans.